promisepreston/notify-slack/README.md

 # README.md

+**Note**: This is still a work in progress.
+Contributions are welcome.

 This is a Lambda function that receives messages from an SNS queue and sends it to a specified Slack Channel.
 It includes logic to transform your SNS topic's notification messages for the type of webhook endpoint that you're using and is compatible with the **Python 3.9** runtime.

 Slack Incoming Webhooks expect a JSON request with a message string corresponding to a "text" key.
 They also support message customization, such as adding a user name and icon, or overriding the webhook's default channel.
 For more information, see [Sending messages using incoming webhooks](https://aws.amazon.com/premiumsupport/knowledge-center/sns-lambda-webhooks-chime-slack-teams/#:~:text=Sending%20messages%20using%20incoming%20webhooks) on the Slack website.